Ethnography: Features of ethnographic research

 According to Dewan (2018), the researcher is not looking for generalizing the findings; rather, they are considering it in reference to the context of the situation.
-In this regard, the best way to integrate ethnography in a quantitative research would be to use it to discover and uncover relationships and then use the resultant data to test and explain the empirical assumptions.
+In this regard, the best way to integrate ethnography in quantitative research would be to use it to discover relationships and then use the resultant data to test and explain the empirical assumptions.

 In ethnography, the researcher gathers what is available, what is normal, what it is that people do, what they say, and how they work.

 Ethnography can also be used in other methodological frameworks, for instance, an action research program of study where one of the goals is to change and improve the situation.

 Ethnographic research is a fundamental methodology in cultural ecology, development studies, and feminist geography.
 In addition, it has gained importance in social, political, cultural, and nature-society geography.
 Ethnography is an effective methodology in qualitative geographic research that focuses on people's perceptions and experiences and their traditionally place-based immersion within a social group.